 Overall, in today's digital world, you will find journalists who are generalists and those who specialise in a particular field.
 Below is a list of specialisations that you can consider to enhance your career in journalism:

 Science and Health Reporting

 Step 5: Get an Entry-Level Job

-There is no one-size-fits-all approach to landing your first job as a journalist, but there are a few things you can do to start your career.
-As an aspiring journalist, you must focus on building a portfolio of all your work that may include clips from your television or radio broadcasts, as well as published photographs or stories.
+There is no one-size-fits-all approach to landing your first job as a journalist, but you can do a few things to start your career.
+As an aspiring journalist, you must focus on building a portfolio of all your work that may include clips from your television or radio broadcasts and published photographs or stories.

 You can obtain these materials through journalism school projects or internships.